 ^^ that might be the biggest failing of the article.
 It’s hard to tread the line between satire and venom, and they clearly failed at it.posted over 8 years ago

 Age has nothing to do with ones love of fashion.
 Weather they like the trends now or are intrigued with the trends from another generation.
 They should be encouraging young people to explore their creativity, not bash them for who inspires their creativity.
 Frankly, if i was Taylor I would be pissed after reading this non sense article!posted about 6 years ago

 The only thing you need to know about style?
 Everyone has different opinions.
 No matter what anyone is wearing, “in fashion”, or “trendy”, there’s going to be lovers and theres going to be haters.
 But no matter what anyone thinks about what you’re wearing, if you dig it, you’re going to ooze confidence.
 And confidence looks good on everyone; nobody can deny that.
 You and Taylor go work those coon eyes!
 (And for the record, I happen to LOVE the whole dark-romantic-sultry-goth thing.)posted almost 6 years ago

 I mean, seriously, being a teenager is all about trying to find your identity and trying out new things to try and discover what you like and don’t like.
 Taylor’s doing just that and broadening her horizon just as the rest of us teenagers are-we have the right to do so.

 Harsh, demeaning, critical.
-That’s what they are for having a go at an innocent celebrity.posted over 2 years ago
+That’s what they are for having a go at an innocent celebrity.posted almost 6 years ago